wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-app-cloning.md

     $destapp = New-AzureRmWebApp -ResourceGroupName NewAzureResourceGroup -Name dest-webapp -Location "China East" -AppServicePlan NewAppServicePlan -SourceWebApp $srcap

-## Cloning an existing App to an Azure Environment ##
+## Cloning an existing App to an App Service Environment ##

-Scenario: An existing web app in China East region, the user would like to clone the contents to a new web app to an existing Azure Environment (ASE).
+Scenario: An existing web app in China East region, the user would like to clone the contents to a new web app to an existing App Service Environment (ASE).

 Knowing the resource group name that contains the source web app, we can use the following PowerShell command to get the source web app's information (in this case named source-webapp):